Article contents

 Pretty simple really right?
 Unfortunately General Investment Accounts have no tax-free benefits like an ISA or a pension, however they are still useful!

-You can use them in addition to your ISAs and pensions to complement your investment strategy, such as using a GIA to buy stocks in certain companies you think are good investments, or maybe having the experts manage some of your investments for you.
+You can use them in addition to your ISAs once you've saved £20,000 within a tax year, such as using a GIA to buy stocks in certain companies you think are good investments, or maybe having the experts manage some of your investments for you.

 There’s lots of options for a GIA – it simply depends on what your investing goals are and what you’re looking to do.